timthesinner/smart-mcp-proxy/docs/configuration.md

 - The proxy server enforces allow-lists for tools and resources per MCP server.
 - If allow-lists are empty or omitted, no restrictions are applied.
 - For stdio-based MCP servers, the proxy will start the specified command with optional arguments and environment variables, managing the process lifecycle.

+## Troubleshooting Tips

+- Ensure the configuration file is valid JSON and follows the schema.
+- Verify that `command` paths are executable and arguments are correct.
+- Check logs for errors related to MCP server startup or connection issues.
+- Use the example configuration at `configs/example-config.json` as a reference.